Report a Sighting arrow-right

 • 1.
 How did stoats get to Orkney?

-It is not known how stoats got to Orkney; they could have traveled into the County in cargo or they may have been intentionally released, possibly as an attempt to try to control rabbits.
-It is also not known exactly how many stoats are in Orkney.
+It is not known how stoats got to Orkney; they could have arrived in cargo or they may have been intentionally released as they were in New Zealand to control rabbits.

 • 2.
 Why are you removing stoats?